Frequently Asked Questions

 Students are not permitted to sell unused tickets.
 Reports received of students selling tickets will be sent to the Office of Community Standards.
 A referral to the Office of Community Standards for the selling of Commencement tickets could result in allegations from the Office of Community Standards for not following requested written university policies.

 Tickets can either be printed or scanned directly from a mobile device.
-Tickets must show a QR code to be scanned.
+Tickets must clearly show a QR code in order to be scanned.

 Ceremony Questions